NodeBE4/opinion/_posts/2022-08-22-EnclavedMicrostate.md

 What's really quite bewildering about the Obbink scandal is that I believe a lot of the early highly public reporting of it was in mid-2018, which is before I started an undergraduate degree at Oxford, and yet it is *still going on now*, a year after I graduated.

+----- __754.7__ -----2022-09-01 14:56:27+08:00:

+Jesus mythicism is such a fascinating hill to die on, which I know firsthand because I used to buy into it myself.
+The question of whether Jesus existed is so fundamentally unremarkable it's barely worth asking.
+The real question really, and the one that would prompt at least interesting discussion, is how much of Jesus' life we can actually be certain of, *beyond* the simple fact of his existence.